eyas-ranjous/timer-node/README.md

 ```

 ### .resume()
 Resume the timer.
-It creates a new starting point for the timer. returns a timer reference.
+It creates a new starting point for the timer. can be chained.

 ```js
 timer.resume();